EdWorld Internet Topics

 In this site from National Geographic, retrace the perilous route slaves took on the Underground Railroad, under the protective mantle of Harriet Tubman.
 Face the choices they had to make -- and the consequences.
 Additional information in this feature includes a timeline, map, background on the heroes and heroines of the road to freedom, and a wealth of lesson plans with historical background and facts that pay tribute to this astonishing network of helping hands from the last century.

-Guide to Slavery Resources
+Slavery Resources Guide

 The Underground Railroad Freedom Center